History of Virginia Commonwealth University: Medical College of Virginia

 After the Civil War MCV participated significantly in medical advances, including in anesthesia and antisepsis.
-In 1893, the College of Physicians and Surgeons, later University College of Medicine, was established by Hunter Holmes McGuire, Stonewall Jackson's friend and personal Doctor who had amputated Jackson's arm, just three blocks away from MCV.
+In 1893, the College of Physicians and Surgeons, later University College of Medicine, was established by Hunter Holmes McGuire, Stonewall Jackson's friend and personal doctor who had amputated Jackson's arm, just three blocks away from MCV.
 In 1912, McGuire Hall opened as the new home of the University College of Medicine.
 The following year, MCV and UCM merged through the efforts of George Ben Johnston and Stuart McGuire.
 MCV acquired the Memorial Hospital as a result of the merger.

 Throughout the American Civil War, the MCV was of note in the Confederacy for remaining open and have a graduating class each year of the Civil War.
 The MCV is the only existing school in the Southern United States to have this special distinction.
 Closing out the 1860s, the school opened its first outpatient clinic.

-By 1879, the General Assembly grants the MCV the right to grant students degrees in Pharmacy.
+By 1879, the General Assembly granted the MCV the right to grant students degrees in Pharmacy.
 In the 1890s, several major additions to the MCV were added, such as the Pharmacy University College in 1893, the School of Dentistry in 1895, and the School of Pharmacy in 1898.